TLS Certificates

 You will need to create two files based on contents of the folder that you just downloaded.
 See next section for example command line commands to execute the following steps

-- The file that ends with
+- The file named

-- for simplicity rename it toprivkey.pem
+rename it toprivkey.pem

-. - In a plain text editor, concatenate together the contents of three other files and save it as
+(Remember to change file extension) - In a plain text editor, concatenate together the contents of three other files and save it as

 certchain.pem